bcgov/common-hosted-email-service/app/README.md

 ## API Usage

 This API is defined and described in OpenAPI 3.0 specification.
 When the API is running, you should be able to view the specification through ReDoc at <http://localhost:3000/api/v1/docs> (assuming you are running this microservice locally).
-Otherwise, the general API can usually be found under the `/api/v1/docs` path.
+A hosted instance of the API can be found at: <https://ches-master-9f0fbe-prod.pathfinder.gov.bc.ca/api/v1/docs>

 ### General Design